1988 West Virginia Mountaineers football team: National championship

 West Virginia traveled to the Fiesta Bowl to play the only other undefeated team in the NCAA, the Notre Dame Fighting Irish.
 Free-safety Darrell Whitmore was out for the Mountaineers, but Nehlen moved star Bo Orlando from strong safety to free to fill the hole.
 Nehlen recalled the move as "our first mistake...".
 "Another mistake I made is that I let the media overrun us."

 West Virginia's offense was doomed from the third play of the game.
 Major Harris separated his shoulder on the third play when he was slammed to the ground by Irish Linebacker Michael Stonebreaker.
 He couldn't throw well for the rest of the game.
 The WVU coaches also abandoned their plans to run a lot of option football out of fear of further injuring Harris.
 Linemen John Stroia and Bob Kovach were injured for the Mountaineers in that game as well.
 NG Jim Gray would also suffer an early injury in the game.
 Notre Dame completely dominated the game.
 West Virginia only made one serious threat.
-Willie Edwards (Now coaching at Morgantown High School * class of 1984) picked off a Tony Rice pass in the 3rd quarter.
+Willie Edwards picked off a Tony Rice pass in the 3rd quarter.
 ND led by 13 points at the time.
 A Harris incompletion and two ND sacks took WVU out of field goal range, and the threat was over.
 ND opened up a 21-point lead before a late WVU touchdown made the score respectable.
 WVU lost 34–21, it was their first loss of the season for the national championship.